The Ho Chi Minh Trail: Then and Now (Part 1)

 Laos was the most direct route from the north to the south of Vietnam.
 There were no US ground soldiers stationed there, and the area was flatter and more densely covered in forest and jungle.

 Each of the small red dots symbolizes a single US plane sortie or strike.
-The Trail in southern Laos was attacked approximately 600,000 times.
+The Ho Chi Minh Trail in Laos was attacked approximately 700,000 times.

-This is an iconic photo of North Vietnamese Army (NVA) troops passing through the Tha Me area, south west of Sepon.
+an iconic photo of North Vietnamese Army (NVA) troops passing through the Tha Me area south of Sepon on the Ho Chi Minh Trail in Laos.

 You can ride your motorbike bike to the same location.
 The rock ledge is scared by bomb impacts.

-General Giap visits troops stationed at Phu La Nic
+General Giap visits troops stationed at the Phu La Nic canyon on the Ho Chi Minh Trail in Laos

-General Giap visits troops stationed at the infamous Phu La Nic Pass, near the border with Vietnam.
+General Giap visits troops stationed at the infamous Phu La Nic Canyon, south of Ban Laboy Ford and Ban Karai Pass.

-This photo is taken just up the hill from where the photo to the left was taken.
+This photo is taken just up the hill from where the photo to the left was taken on the way to Ban Laboy Ford.

 Jets, Trucks and Tanks